Love O2O (film)

 Love O2O is a 2016 Chinese romance film directed by Zhao Tianyu and starring Angelababy and Jing Boran.
 It is based on the novel of the same name by Gu Man.
 It was released in China on 12 August 2016.

 Plot

-Xiao Nai is a gaming expert, who is also the most popular student on campus.
+Xiao Nai is a gamer, who is also a popular student on campus.
 One day, he comes across the campus goddess Bei Wei Wei and it was love at first sight.
-However, it was not Wei Wei's looks that he noticed, but her skill mastery of the online role-playing game that they both play.
-Now, Xiao Nai must use his skills both in real life and online to capture Wei Wei's heart.
-But does their love have the experience points to succeed, or will this relationship never Level Up to the next stage?
+However, it was not Wei Wei's looks that he noticed, but her skill at the online role-playing game that they both play.
+Xiao Nai must use his skills both in real life and online to capture Wei Wei's heart.
+But does their love have the experience points to succeed, or will this relationship never level up to the next stage?

 Reception

 The film grossed on its opening weekend in China.
 It grossed a total of at the Chinese box office, and worldwide.